 - (a) Leave to File.
 The court ordinarily will deny leave to file an amicus brief when, by reason of a relationship between a judge assigned to hear the proceeding and the amicus curiae or its counsel, the filing of the brief might cause the recusal of the judge. - (b) Disclosure.
-Unless filed by an amicus curiae listed in the first sentence of FRAP 29(a), a brief filed under FRAP 29 must disclose in the first footnote on the first page: - (1) whether a party's counsel authored the brief in whole or in part; - whether a party or a party's counsel contributed money that was intended to fund preparing or submitting the brief; and - (3) the identity of every person other than the amicus curiae, its members, or its counsel who contributed money that was intended to fund preparing or submitting the brief.
+The required disclosure statement under FRAP 29(c)(5) must appear in the first footnote on the first page of the brief.